 If the Chair is unavailable for a scheduled meeting, the Vice-Chair or a committee member chosen by the IO, will serve as a substitute IBC Chair.

-- Presiding over the committee to review the institution’s program for the safe conduct of all research and teaching activities by faculty, staff, and students that utilizes infectious agents, human body fluids or tissues, and recombinant or synthetic nucleic acid molecules (see pp.6-7).
+Presiding over the committee to review the institution’s program for the safe conduct of all research and teaching activities by faculty, staff, and students that utilizes infectious agents, human body fluids or tissues, and recombinant or synthetic nucleic acid molecules.

-- Serving on subcommittees for modifications requiring secondary votes and beyond.
+Serving on subcommittees for modifications requiring Designated Member Review.

-The Chair and BSO are authorized to approve electronic Proposal Clearance Forms (ePCF).
+The Chair, BSO, and IBC Program Manager are authorized to approve protocols in the electronic database.
 The Chair counts toward a quorum at meetings and is a voting member.

 The Chair may be removed or replaced by the IO.